JeremieMelo/jeremiemelo.github.io/_pages/about.md

    * Design automation for electronic-photonic heterogeneous platforms
  * Parallel Computing and GPU Acceleration for VLSI Physical Design Automation

 I have received the Best Paper Award at ASP-DAC 2020, the Best Paper Finalist at DAC 2020, the Best Poster Award at NSF Workshop on Machine Learning Hardware (2020), and the Best Paper Award at IEEE TCAD 2021.
-I have won the ACM/SIGDA Student Research Competition First Place (2020), the ACM Student Research Competition Grand Finals First Place (2021), and the Robert S. Hilbert Memorial Optical Design Competition 2022.
+I have won the ACM/SIGDA Student Research Competition First Place (2020), the ACM Student Research Competition Grand Finals First Place (2021), the Robert S. Hilbert Memorial Optical Design Competition 2022, and Margarida Jacome Dissertation Prize at UT Austin ECE (2023).
 <!-- My current research interests include machine learning, algorithm and architecture design, software/hardware co-design for neuromorphic computing,  and GPU acceleration for VLSI physical design automation. -->
 <!-- My current research interests include machine learning, algorithm and architecture design for AI acceleration, software/hardware co-design for optical neuromorphic computing,  and GPU acceleration for VLSI physical design automation. -->